onyx-and-iris/duckypad-twitch/README.md

 ## Need for a custom driver

-We use a three pc streaming setup, one gaming pc for each of us and a third pc that handles the stream.
-Both of our microphones, as well as both gaming pc are wired into an [MR18 mixer](https://www.midasconsoles.com/product.html?modelCode=P0C8H) which itself is connected to the streaming pc.
-Then we vban our microphones from the workstation off to each of our pcs in order to talk in-game.
-All audio is routed through [Voicemeeter][voicemeeter], which itself is connected to Studio ONE daw for background noise removal.
+We use a triple pc streaming setup, one gaming pc for each of us and a third pc that handles the stream.

+- Both of our microphones, as well as both gaming pc are wired into an [MR18 mixer][mr18] which itself is connected to the streaming pc.
+- Then we vban our microphones from the workstation off to each of our pcs in order to talk in-game.
+All audio is routed through [Voicemeeter][voicemeeter].
+- Voicemeeter is connected to Studio ONE daw for background noise removal.
 Any voice communication software (such as Discord) is therefore installed onto the workstation, separate of our gaming pcs.

-If you've ever attempted to setup a dual pc streaming setup, you may appreciate the audio challenges of a three pc setup.
+If you've ever attempted to setup a dual pc streaming setup, you may appreciate the challenges of a triple pc setup.

 ## Details about the code

-This is a tightly coupled implementation meaning it is not designed for public use, it is purely a demonstration.

-- All keybindings are defined in `__main__.py`.
+This package is for demonstration purposes only.
+Several of the interfaces on which it depends have been tightly coupled into a duckypad macros program.

+- The package entry point can be found at `duckypad_twitch.macros.duckypad`.
 - A base DuckyPad class in duckypad.py is used to connect the various layers of the driver.
 - Most of the audio routing for the dual stream is handled in the `Audio class` in audio.py with the aid of Voicemeeter's Remote API.
   - Some communication with the Xair mixer and the vban protocol can also be found in this class.